- Tantrums are common between ages 2 and 4.

-Because your preschooler’s brain is still developing, it’s normal for your daughter to get very excited, frustrated, sad or angry about something and react accordingly.
-Since she has limited verbal skills, when she has a tantrum, she is actually communicating that she is struggling with an intense feeling and can’t solve a problem that seems unsurmountable.
+Because your preschooler’s brain is still developing, it’s normal for your little one to get very excited, frustrated, sad, or angry about something and react accordingly.
+Since they have limited verbal skills, when they’re having a tantrum, they are actually communicating that they are struggling with an intense feeling or that they can’t solve a problem that seems unsurmountable.
 Yet, although tantrums are normal between 2 and 4 years of age, many of them are avoidable.
-Since, more than one are bound to happen anyway, use them as a way to better understand your child and let her know that you understand and are trying to help.
+Since more than one are bound to happen anyway, use them as a way to better understand your child and let them know that you understand and are trying to help.

 - Be a calm and reassuring model of how to handle emotions.

 - Give your child some minutes of warning before you end or change an activity since many children are prone to tantrums when play-time is over.

-- Acknowledge emotions as they appear, and put them into words to avoid them escalating into actions.
+- Acknowledge emotions as they appear and put them into words to avoid them escalating into actions.

 - Psychologists from the extension Department of Human Development and Family Studies from Iowa State University recommend to “distract, remove, ignore, and hold”.